 - Have you had a deposition before?

-Questions About Your Family Life
+Common Questions Asked about Your Family Life

 - Are you right or left handed?

 - How much do you weigh?
 How much did you weigh on the date of your accident?

 - Do you have a Florida driver's license?